 In addition to providing information to private woodlot owners and partnering with others such as the Stewardship Network of Ontario and the Canadian Federation of Woodlot Owners, the OWA also provides its perspective on important issues as they arise.

-In October, we commented on the government’s review of the Conservation Authorities Act.
+We commented on the government’s review of the Conservation Authorities Act.
 We pointed out the importance of the CA’s as major owners of forest and wetland and voiced support for any initiative that would help them to manage their lands sustainably.
 In particular, we recommended that the roles and responsibilities of the various government agencies, provincial, regional or municipal, be clarified in regards to forest management.

 We supported the CA’s watershed approach to land management and pointed out their important role in providing employment and training opportunities to the next generation of foresters, ecologists, botanists, hydrologists and planners.